 For routine tasks, EDI relieves organizations of labor-intensive, repetitive tasks that drain resources and time.
 Research and advisory firm, Paystream Advisors, finds a correlation between the time it takes to process an invoice, the average cost, and the method by which a company receives the invoice.
-Fig. 1. shows that when the number of days taken to process an invoice increases, there is a proportionate increase in related costs.
-It also shows that when invoices are received electronically (via EDI for example), invoices take significantly less amount of time to process (on average 40 days less) and companies stand to save on average $12.64 – or 84% – when compared to a predominantly manual way of invoice processing.
+When invoices are received electronically (via EDI for example), invoices take significantly less amount of time to process (on average 40 days less) and companies stand to save on average $12.64 – or 84% – when compared to a predominantly manual way of invoice processing.

 Calculate how much time and money you’re spending on your current manual, paper process.
 If the calculation justifies an investment in an EDI solution, then it should be strongly considered.